 In case the table indicates "redirect", the agent acts as redirect server, re-routing the call to the central office which owns available lines to establish the connection (Fig 5).
 The redirect server sends a 3XX message reporting about an alternative route.
+Then, the PBX tries to reach the new destination without consulting its dial plan.
+The agent who acts as redirect server will not take part in this call again.

-Fig. 5.
+Figure 5.
 A call is redirected to a new office